-The Work Experience program has increased success rates from 81.0% to 91.7% FA18-FA22.
+The Work Experience Program has an increased success rate from 81.0% to 91.7% FA18-FA22.
 The success of students in the program continues to show positive outcomes.
 Overall, these numbers continue to fall in line with the statewide average.
-Based on the data analyzed, the program anticipates that the success rate will maintain a growth trajectory, surpassing 90 percent over the next five years.
+Based on the grand total from our database, we anticipate that the success rate will maintain a growth trajectory, surpassing 90 percent over the next five years.